Key Findings on How to Measure Communication Effectiveness

 Why Do We Need to Measure Internal Communication?

 Efficient internal communication forms the essential basis of any successful business operation.
 A primary focus of this is making sure that a company’s strategic focus and goals are conveyed appropriately to its internal audience — the employees.
 Often overlooked, however, is the idea of measuring the effectiveness of these internal communications.
-Without proper measurement and monitoring, it is impossible to determine if the intended message is reaching its target audience appropriately and eliciting the desired response.
+Without proper measurement and monitoring, it is difficult, if not impossible, to determine if the intended message is reaching its target audience appropriately and eliciting the desired response.

-In its The State of Organizations 2023 report, McKinsey & Company highlights similar challenges.
-Their survey found that 40% of respondents cite a lack of digital analytics capabilities and 32% lack software development capabilities.
+In its The State of Organizations 2023 report, McKinsey & Company highlighted some of the challenges.
+For example, their survey found that 40% of respondents cite a lack of digital analytics capabilities and 32% lack software development capabilities.
+It also discovered that only 25% of respondents felt their leaders were engaged and inspiring!

 Another important factor is the need to define and monitor communication goals.
 Every internal communication plan should have key performance indicators (KPIs) with specific benchmarks they need to achieve.
 Examples of quantitative communication KPIs include email open rates for internal newsletters, while qualitative communication KPIs may be gauged through focus group sentiment analysis.